ChandanaShivakumar/Angular_Ecommerce/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#Changes by Chandana#
+While deploying, u need to override the install in the deploy settings and write npm install --force, else there will be a build error
+After adding the code to the github, u need to change the access link of jsonserver wherever used, to the access link of jsonserver thats deployed on vercel